neherlab/treetime/README.md

     ```
   Every node of tt.tree will be assigned a `numdate` and `time_before_present` attribute.
 The additional attribute `resolve_polytomies` specifies whether TreeTime will attempt to resolve multiple mergers using the temporal constraints on leaves.
 Autocorrelated relaxed clocks can be fit by passing a tuple of two numbers `(slack, coupling)`. `slack` is the strength of the normal prior on rate variation, coupling penalizes rate variation between parents and children.

+* Quantify temporal signal in phylogenies and reroot to the maximize "clock-i-ness"
+  The script `temporal_signal.py` provides functionality analogous to TempEst by Andrew Rambaut.
+    ```
+      usage: temporal_signal.py [-h] --tree TREE --dates DATES [--aln ALN] [--infer_gtr] [--reroot] [--plot]
+                                [--verbose VERBOSE]

+      Calculates the root-to-tip regression and quantifies the 'clock-i-ness' of the tree.
+It will optionally reroot the tree to maximize the clock-like signal and recalculate branch length.

+      optional arguments:
+        -h, --help         show this help message and exit --tree TREE        newick file with tree
+        --dates DATES      csv with dates for nodes with 'node_name, date' where date is float (as in 2012.15)
+        --aln ALN          fasta file with input sequences --infer_gtr        infer substitution model
+        --reroot           reroot the tree to maximize the correlation of root-to- tip distance with sampling time
+        --plot
+        --verbose VERBOSE  verbosity of output 0-6
+    ```
+  The slope of the regression of root-to-tip distance vs sampling date will be printed to stdout along with the fraction of variance explained by the linear regression.
+By passing the flag `--reroot`, treetime will search for the root that maximizes the correlation of root-to-tip distance with time and reroot the tree.
+The option `--plot` will produce a scatter plot with the best regression and save it to file.

 ## Comparable Tools

-There are several other tools which perform date inference for the internal nodes.
+There are several other tools which estimate molecular clock phylogenies.
 * [Beast](http://beast.bio.ed.ac.uk/) relies on the MCMC-type sampling of trees.
-It and is hence rather slow for large data sets.
+It is hence rather slow for large data sets.
 But BEAST allows the flexible inclusion of prior distributions, complex evolutionary models, and estimation of parameters.
 * [Least-Square-Dating](http://www.atgc-montpellier.fr/LSD/) (LSD) emphasises speed (it scales as O(N) as **TreeTime**), but provides limited scope for customization.